NLnetLabs/cascade/doc/manual/source/key-management.rst

 :option:`expire <ksk.auto-expire = true>` and
 :option:`done <ksk.auto-done = true>`.

-Automation control makes it possible to automate KSK or algorithm rolls without starting them automatically.
+These booleans make it possible to automate KSK or algorithm rolls without starting them automatically.
 You can also let a key roll progress automatically except for doing the ``cache-expired`` steps manually, in order to be able to insert extra manual steps.